MFathinHalim/MFathinHalim/README.md

 - 👋 Hi, I’m @M-Fathin-Halim
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...